WillemToorenburgh/owi-python-test/README.md

 ### Generating OAuth credentials

 You must provide your own Credentials file.
 Follow the instructions at [Google's Drive API Python Quickstart](https://developers.google.com/workspace/drive/api/quickstart/python#set-up-environment)'s `Set up your environment` section to generate a new `credentials.json` file.
-Once you have that file,
+Once you have that file, place it at `~/.owi/google_drive_uploader/credentials.json` on the machine(s) you want to use this script on.

 ### Non-interactive Authentication